 Other options to try: Indo-Coco Curry at Giraffe Tagine of Winter Vegetables at La Chapelle

-As the name suggests, the name Paleo comes from Palaeolithic Era, where people ate as naturally as possible, opting for grass-fed meats and wholefoods such as nuts, seeds and vegetables.
+As the name suggests, the name Paleo comes from the Palaeolithic Era, where people ate as naturally as possible, opting for grass-fed meats and wholefoods such as nuts, seeds and vegetables.
 In this type of diet, processed food is not allowed – yes, this also includes breads, pastas, rice etc. So, what to go for when you’re eating out?
 Itsu is here to help.
 Their Chicken, Avocado & Egg salad and variety of Sashimi are great options when you need a quick (and Paleo!) fix for lunch.

 Other options to try: Wild whole grilled fish at Canteen Dingley Dell pork cutlet at Galvin Hop